Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Results

-In order to test the critical impact parameter criteria we found in Sec. \ref{explosion criteria}, we simulate a collision with an initial vertical separation of $9.9 \cdot {10}^8 \cm$, which corresponds to a maximum density at the interacting layer to be slightly larger than the critical threshold density, with $\rhoint=8\cdot {10}^5 \gcms$.
-In this case, we indeed got an explosion with less \Ni production than in the head-on case.
-We present some snapshots of this scenario in middle pannel of Fig. \ref{fig:combo}.
+To test the critical impact parameter criteria we found in Sec. \ref{explosion criteria}, we simulate a collision with an initial vertical separation of $1.12 \cdot {10}^9 \cm$, which corresponds to a maximum density at the interacting layer to be slightly larger than the critical threshold density, with $\rhoint=8\cdot {10}^5 \gcms$ (see Fig. \ref{fig:density-r}).
+In this case, we indeed got an explosion with less \Ni{} production than in the head-on case.
+We present some snapshots of this scenario in the middle panel of Fig. \ref{fig:combo}.